chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 equations, you can see that it is tridiagonal and strictly diagonally dominant, which are nice numerical properties.

-## Implementing cubic spline interpolation
+## Implementing Cubic Spline Interpolation

 Just to emphasize how splines avoid the problem of high-degree polynomial interpolation, let’s do a cooked example.